jesusvillamarin/Lundberg-project/README.md

-## Welcome to GitHub Pages
+## Lundberg Project

-You can use the [editor on GitHub](https://github.com/jesusvillamarin/Lundberg-project/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/jesusvillamarin/Lundberg-project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+### Uso de las siguientes librerias
+1. Angular Material
+2. Angular Flex Layout
+3. ngrx/store & ngrx/effects

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.